U.S. World Cup goal celebrations polarizes opinion

 “Not sure why the #USWNT is ‘wasting’ any of their set plays when the score is 3-0.
 Bury (Thailand) then move on but don’t use anything that could be needed in future games,” he wrote.

+“A lot of this is about building momentum and so as a coach I don’t find it my job to rein my players in.

+“I respect Thailand, I spoke to some of them afterwards and they should keep their heads up.
+This is part of the growth of the game.”

-Record international goalscorer Abby Wambach, however, defended her former team mates.
+Record international goalscorer Abby Wambach also defended her former team mates.

 “For all that have issue with many goals: for some players this is there first World Cup goal, and they should be excited,” the scorer of a record 184 international goals tweeted to her 679,000 followers.